brotatotes/bht-automation/bht gen 3/Matthew/Chapter 25/Matthew 25 27 bht.md

 # Matthew 25:27 Commentary Help Text

 ## BHT:
-The parable reminds us to be wise stewards of our resources, actively using them for God's purposes.
-It emphasizes the responsibility of investing our time, talents, and treasures, just as the exchangers traded with money.
-We should not be idle, but grow and multiply what has been entrusted to us.
-By diligently managing our gifts, we can make a significant impact and bring glory to God.
-Let us not fear or make excuses, but faithfully invest in the Kingdom.
+This servant's negligence is evident as he did not make any effort to increase his master's wealth.
+He had the opportunity to invest with the exchangers but chose to bury the money instead.
+We must be cautious not to make excuses for our own inaction, as the servant's excuse was insufficient to justify his lack of effort.
+Let us learn from his mistake and be diligent in our service to God, avoiding laziness and indifference.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Be ye worthy exchangers."
+1. "If thou hadst really been afraid, &c., slothful as thou art, thou mightest at least, without trouble to thyself, have provided that I should have not been defrauded of the interest of my money—but now thou art both slothful and wicked, in having done me this injustice."
-2. "If thou hadst really been afraid... thou mightest at least, without trouble to thyself, have provided that I should have not been defrauded of the interest of my money."
+2. "Observe there would have been no praise due to the servant—but 'that which is mine' would not have lost its increase."
-3. "The machinery of religious and charitable societies in our day is very much in the place of the exchangers."
+3. "The machinery of religious and charitable societies in our day is very much in the place of the exchangers.
+Let the subscribers to them take heed that they be not in the degraded case of this servant, even if his excuse had been genuine."

 ### Jamieson-Fausset-Brown:
 1. 27. thou oughtest therefore to have